Berke-Ates/dcir-artifact/README.md

 # DCIR Artifact
 This repository contains the artifact for "Bridging Control-Centric and Data-Centric Optimization", submitted to CGO'23.

+# Requirements
+Running and building the Docker container requires an installation of docker and a running instance of the Docker daemon.

+The requirements for a manual setup are listed in the `Dockerfile`.

 # Setup
 There are three options to run the benchmarks (`sudo` is not always necessary):